-Investments in liquid securities such as stocks, bonds, and derivatives are not included in cash and equivalents.
-Even though these assets may be easily turned into cash (typically with a three-day settlement period), they are still excluded.
-These assets are listed as investments on the balance sheet.
+Investments in liquid securities, such as stocks, bonds, and derivatives, are not included in cash and equivalents.
+Even though such assets may be easily turned into cash (typically with a three-day settlement period), they are still excluded.
+The assets are listed as investments on the balance sheet.

 To explore careers in corporate finance, check out our interactive Career Map.